acamargo/dindas-exercise/README.md

 # Dinda Dev Challenge

-  This ruby app is a programming exercise build for Dinda's recruitement process.
+  This ruby app is a programming exercise build for Dinda's recruitment process.

 # How to run it